vushakolaPhanindra/group_AT/CONTRIBUTING.md

 3. **All conversations** must be resolved
 4. **CI/CD pipeline** must pass successfully

-## 📞 Getting Help

-- 💬 **Discord**: Join our community server
-- 📧 **Email**: dev@creditscoreintelligence.com
-- 📖 **Documentation**: Check our comprehensive docs
-- 🐛 **Issues**: Search existing issues or create a new one

-## 🙏 Recognition

-Contributors will be recognized in:
-- README.md contributors section
-- Release notes
-- Project documentation
-- Community highlights

 Thank you for contributing to Credit Score Intelligence! 🚀